Getting Started with Blazor SpeedDial in Blazor Web App

 Create a new Blazor Web App in Visual Studio Code

-Create a Blazor Web App using Visual Studio Code via Microsoft templates or the Syncfusion Blazor extension.
+Create a Blazor Web App using Visual Studio Code via Microsoft Templates or the Syncfusion® Blazor Extension.
+For detailed instructions, refer to this Blazor Web App Getting Started documentation.

-Configure the appropriate interactive render mode and interactivity location when creating the Blazor Web App.
+Configure the appropriate interactive render mode and interactivity location when setting up a Blazor Web App.
+For detailed information, refer to the interactive render mode documentation.

-For example, in a Blazor Web App with the Auto interactive render mode, run the following commands:
+For example, to create a Blazor Web App with the Auto interactive render mode, use the following commands.

 dotnet new blazor -o BlazorWebApp -int Auto